-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO Payments are included in the SCT for milk.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO

 Sectoral programme "Development of Beef Cattle Farming" - fixed cost subsidies (from 2009 to 2013) - purchase of young animals, purchase and keeping of breeding animals, genetic improvement, and other costs.
 No data is available on actual spending for these items; the amount of such spending is assumed to account for 30% of total programme expenditures.